 - Remember, the calories still count.
 In some cases, even a tiny treat can have as many calories as a whole meal.
 Make sure you know how many calories you’re eating, and plan it into your day.

 - Only eat a small portion of them once a week as part of a cheat meal, in order to commit to your new life, and to try to break the junk-food-addiction cycle.

 - After you eat a new kind of treat, use of a blood glucose meter to observe your body’s reaction and see if it’s working for you.

 - The next day, use a ketone tester to confirm you’re still in ketosis.

-Once you’re out “weight loss” mode and back into “weight maintenance” mode, these kinds of treats are a FANTASTIC alternative to the high-sugar traditional ones!
+Once you’ve graduated from”weight loss” mode and enter into “weight maintenance” mode, these kinds of treats are a FANTASTIC alternative to the high-sugar traditional ones!
 Again, kept in moderation and part of a “once a week treat” strategy, they can be a great tool once you find treats that work for you and your body.